Adaptive $k$NN graph model: Introduction

 The core contributions of this paper are summarized as follows:

-\begin{itemize} \item \textbf{A Novel Structural Paradigm:} We introduce the $k$NN-Graph, an adaptive graph model that redefines $k$NN computation by transferring the entire inference workload to a pre-computation phase, establishing a new structural paradigm for non-parametric learning. \item \textbf{Adaptive $k$ and Neighborhood Joint Learning:} We develop a kernel-based self-representation model that automatically and jointly infers the optimal neighbor set and $k$ value for each sample, maximizing classification performance. \item \textbf{Logarithmic-Time Inference:} By embedding precomputed optimal neighbors and weighted voting results into a hierarchical HNSW graph index, our method achieves near-instantaneous, logarithmic-time classification ($O(\log n)$) during inference, fundamentally addressing the long-standing $O(n)$ complexity problem. \end{itemize}
+\begin{itemize} \item Pre-computed Graph Architecture: We introduce the $k$NN-Graph, an adaptive graph model that systematically shifts the $k$NN inference workload to an offline training phase, laying a robust structural foundation for non-parametric learning. \item Adaptive $k$ and Neighborhood Joint Learning: We develop a kernel-based self-representation model that automatically and jointly infers the optimal neighbor set and $k$ value for each sample, maximizing classification performance. \item Logarithmic-Time Inference: By embedding precomputed optimal neighbors and weighted voting results into a hierarchical HNSW graph index, our method achieves near-instantaneous, logarithmic-time classification ($O(\log n)$) during inference, fundamentally addressing the long-standing $O(n)$ complexity problem. \end{itemize}

 To validate the robustness and scalability of our framework, we conducted extensive experiments on six diverse public datasets, benchmarking against eight state-of-the-art baselines.
-The empirical results demonstrate that the proposed method achieves superior scalability, establishing a new efficiency benchmark with the lowest recorded inference latency across all datasets.
+The empirical results demonstrate that the proposed method achieves robust scalability, consistently yielding the minimal inference latency among the evaluated baselines across all datasets.
 Notably, our method delivers a substantial acceleration even compared to the most recent sparse optimization algorithms.
 Crucially, this gain in efficiency is achieved without compromising performance; our method maintains, and in many cases surpasses, the classification accuracy of existing solutions.
 Collectively, these findings provide a practical and effective resolution to the long-standing efficiency-accuracy trade-off, paving the way for the deployment of $k$NN in large-scale, real-time applications.